t04glovern/planet-money-generator/README.md

 --transcription-job-name planet-money-The-Seattle-Experiment
 ```

-Download the results of the transcription using the
+Download the results of the transcription using the `TranscriptFileUri` field in the response

 ```json
 {